naidihr/NEWS2/README.md

 NEWS2 is the latest version of the National Early Warning Score (NEWS), first produced in 2012 and updated in December 2017, which advocates a system to standardise the assessment and response to acute illness.

+## Sample Chart

+This repsoitory contains a sample NEWS2 chart that can be used to populate NEWS2 observation data via json.

 [Demo Chart](https://naidihr.github.io/NEWS2/chart.html)

 ## How NEWS works